tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"Function Service open beta.
 Users can apply for joining the open beta", "name":"Function Service  Open Beta",
-		"description":"Function Service is an event-driven Serverless computing service.", "id":2112
+		"description":"Function Service is a serverless computing service driven by events, which meets demands of multiple application scenarios, and rapidly constructs applications and services.
+Users only need to concern business codes other than configure and manage server and other infrastructures, which greatly reduces the operation and maintenance cost.
+Function Service automatically schedules resource to run functions in real time according to the counts of concurrent requests to easily address business peak and trough.", "id":2112
 	},
 	{
 		"introduce":"JD Distributed Service Framework Open Beta.
 Users can apply for joining the beta", "name":"JD Distributed Service Framework  Open Beta",
-		"description":"JD Distributed Service Framework is a PaaS platform focusing on applications and microservices.", "id":2113
+		"description":"JD Distributed Service Framework provides hosted Registration Center and Configuration Center and Calling Chain Analysis Service for users to conveniently implement Spring Cloud and other Microservice Architectures.", "id":2113
 	},
 	{